larint/form-validate-vld/README.md

     return false;
 },
 ```
-If no language is specified, the plugin will use English to display the error.
+* If no language is specified, the plugin will use English to display the error.
-Nếu không chỉ định ngôn ngữ cho plugin, thì sẽ tự động lấy ngôn ngữ mặc định là tiếng anh.
-For exmaple: you can specify the vietnamese language for the plugin as follows:
+* For exmaple: you can specify the vietnamese language for the plugin as follows:
-Ví dụ: chỉ định ngôn ngữ tiếng việt như bên dưới:

 ```
 $(document).ready(function() {
     $('#form').submitVld({